Discrete time crystals detected by time-translation twist: Long-time behavior with

 Here we discuss the averaged SFF when the time-translation twist is imposed from the outset.
 We numerically evaluate the time-dependence of the SFF of the kicked Ising model of length $L=8$ with and without the twist (Fig.~\ref{fig:kickedising_sff-t}).

 We used twist parameter $a=0, 1/2$ and $1$, and the other parameters are the same as those in the main text.

 The conclusion here is that the SFF is almost insensitive to the twist [Fig.~\ref{fig:kickedising_sff-t}(c),(d),(e),(f),(g)] except at the self-dual point [Fig.~\ref{fig:kickedising_sff-t}(b)], and that the formation of DTC is not disturbed by the twist [Fig.~\ref{fig:kickedising_sff-t}(d),(e)].
-The insensitivity is considered to be due to the many-body localization, except at the self-dual point [Fig.~\ref{fig:kickedising_sff-t}(b)].
+The insensitivity is considered to be due to the many-body localization.
 The DTC oscillation inside the $\pi$SG phase is rather enhanced by the twist, where another form of the DTC, different from the one under PBC, is formed under the twist.

 Some comments are in order. (i) At the self-dual point [Fig.~\ref{fig:kickedising_sff-t}(b)], the growth up to the Heisenberg time $t=2^L$ changes from that of COE to that of CUE [see Eq.~(\ref{eq:spectralformfactor_randommatrixtheory})] by the twist as time-reversal symmetry is broken. (ii) The long-time behavior is symmetric with respect to $\bar{J}=\pi/4$. (iii) On the line $b=\pi/2$ (in the DTC phase), the SFF shows the DTC oscillation between 0 and $2^{L+1}$ [Fig.~\ref{fig:kickedising_sff-t}(e)], which is explained analytically in Appendix \ref{sec:bpi2}.